zurra/LXR-Flux/README.md

 Pull requests are welcome.
 If you have suggestions, bug reports, or cool use cases, open an issue or reach out on [Discord](https://discord.gg/aWvgSa9mKd).

 ---

+Here's a clean and focused TODO list based on that content:

+---

+### 🛠️ LXRFlux – Advanced TODO

+1. **Investigate Custom Pixel Shader Path (Optional)**
+   - Explore replacing `SceneCaptureComponent2D` with a custom render pass or manual scene view capture.
+   - Gain finer control over rendering and materials.
+   - *Note:* This is highly advanced and likely overkill unless developing an engine fork.

+2. **Explore GPU-Only Detection (Experimental)**
+   - Consider a full GPU pipeline: compute shader → UAV → light tagging in screen space.
+   - This would avoid any CPU readback entirely.
+   - *Tradeoff:* Would lose game-thread-friendly access to luminance values.

+3. **Consider Async Compute Queue (Not currently needed)**
+   - Only relevant if compute shader becomes heavier or starts conflicting with graphics work.
+   - Current use is lightweight; no need to split into a dedicated async compute queue yet.

+4. **Improve Code Documentation**
+   - Add inline comments to key areas of RDG/compute dispatch.
+   - Document shader input/output formats and logic.
+   - Clarify RenderThread vs GameThread roles throughout.